FilipeFraqueiro/wireguard_client_generator/README.md

 # Wireguard Client Generator
 Generate a Wireguard Client

-Change the server_ip variables
+Change the server_ip variable

-This assumes that the WireGuard VPN server IP is at 192.168.8.1 And the range is 192.168.8.1/24
+This assumes that the WireGuard VPN server IP is at 192.168.8.1.
+And the range is 192.168.8.1/24

 Run exemple: